 What do you do with your luggage?

-Economy passengers are allowed to take a carry on bag (maximum size 43cm x 15cm x 33cm) and either one large suitcase or two small ones on board with them, and there are luggage racks in the carriages.
-Sleeper Plus/Prestige passengers are more limited because of the size of the cabins, with one carry on bag per person and up to two small bags (maximum size 54.5cm x 39.5cm x 23cm) per cabin.
+Economy passengers can take a carry on bag (max size 43cm x 15cm x 33cm) and either one large suitcase or two small ones on board with them, and there are luggage racks in the carriages.
+Sleeper Plus/Prestige passengers are more limited because of the size of the cabins, with one carry on bag per person and up to two small bags (max size 54.5cm x 39.5cm x 23cm) per cabin.
 Passengers can also check in up to two bags per person.

-Our bags were taken off us at Pacific Central Station in Vancouver, tagged to Jasper and unloaded the other end.
-We kept our hand luggage with our valuables on us and packed basic toiletries (toothbrush, toothpaste, face wipes and deodorant), books, snacks and water for the journey.
-There’s no wifi on board but you do get mobile signal some of the way.
-And it’s not easy to get changed in the economy bathrooms so we wore something comfy we could sleep in.
+Our bags were taken off us at Vancouver’s Pacific Central Station, tagged to Jasper and unloaded the other end.
+We kept our hand luggage with any valuables on us as well as basic toiletries (toothbrush, toothpaste, face wipes and deodorant), books, snacks and water.

 Can you get food on board VIA Rail trains?